Milan-98/React-To-Do-List/README.md

 React Hooks,
 prettie hard to understand,
-before this project i think about react is that mucbhh easy, now i need to go for react hooks. best luck to me.
+before this project i think about react is that much easy, now i need to go for react hooks. best luck to me.